Titan X Pascal: specs and benchmarks

 Summary

-NVIDIA started Titan X Pascal sales 25 July 2016 at a recommended price of $1,199 .
+NVIDIA started Titan X Pascal sales 2 August 2016 at a recommended price of $1,199 .
 This is a desktop graphics card based on a Pascal architecture and made with 16 nm manufacturing process.
 It is primarily aimed at gamer market.
-12 GB of GDDR5X memory clocked at 10 GHz are supplied, and together with 384 Bit memory interface this creates a bandwidth of 480.4 GB/s.
+12 GB of GDDR5X memory clocked at 1.25 GHz are supplied, and together with 384 Bit memory interface this creates a bandwidth of 480.4 GB/s.

-Compatibility-wise, this is dual-slot card attached via PCIe 3.0 x16 interface.
+Compatibility-wise, this is a dual-slot graphics card attached via PCIe 3.0 x16 interface.
 Its manufacturer default version has a length of 267 mm.
 One 6-pin and one 8-pin connectors are required, and power consumption is at 250 Watt.

 Some basic facts about Titan X Pascal: architecture, market segment, release date etc.

-Place in performance ranking147
+Place in the ranking153

 Place by popularitynot in top-100